AceKingCapital/Module11/README.md

 Answer: There does not appear to be a predictable relationship between the lagged search traffic and the stock volatility or between the lagged search traffic and the stock price returns.
 ![ForecastingStockprices](https://user-images.githubusercontent.com/118318397/234137638-0c93a78d-8f52-48fa-b201-b6f65b613b8e.JPG)

+The popularity is greatest around the mid-night time of the day.
+Popularity increases steadily after 8:30 pm till mid-night and then starts to decrease.
+Tuesdays have the most search traffic, Revenue is at peak on Wednesdays of the week, and October is the lowest month for search traffic in a calendar year.

 **use hvPlot to visualize the yhat, yhat_lower, and yhat_upper columns over the last 2000 hours
 ![yhatHVPlot](https://user-images.githubusercontent.com/118318397/234137276-7e5f7a8a-f4d9-4816-9caa-50a1ff2d43bb.JPG)